avishaan/quippics/docs/TestCases.md

 logic that is specific to the requirements documents.

 ####Activities
-#####User Activities
+#####Friend Activities
-1. User should see activities of his friends who are in challenges with him.
+1. User should see activities of his friends who are in challenges with him. (tested)
+2. User should NOT see activities of his friends who are in other challenges. (tested)
+3. User should see activities of his friends who are in challenges where user is the owner. (tested)
+4. User should NOT see activities of other users (not his friends) who are in his challenge. (tested)